Matthew J. Brouillette (pronounced "Bree-Yet") is President and CEO of the Commonwealth Foundation for Public Policy Alternatives.

 A native of Zambia, Africa, Priya has lived, worked and traveled across the United States (though still admits to a strong fondness for soccer).
 She is deeply passionate about America's founding principles, crafting sound public policy to better people's lives, and ballroom dance.

-Elizabeth Stelle is a Policy Analyst for the Commonwealth Foundation for Public Policy Alternatives.
+Elizabeth Stelle is a Senior Policy Analyst for the Commonwealth Foundation for Public Policy Alternatives.

 Elizabeth has researched and written on government reform, health care, welfare, energy, and government transparency.
 Her work has been featured in the Pittsburgh Post-Gazette, Patriot-News, Philadelphia Inquirer and a variety of radio and television programs throughout the commonwealth.
 Elizabeth is a graduate of Grove City College where she earned a bachelor's degree in history.